How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Step 1: Sign up for a free MangaSendr account (60 seconds)

 Head to mangasendr.com and click Get Started.
 Email and password.
 No credit card, no download, no email confirmation step.
-The free tier includes 3 deliveries, which is enough to test the full pipeline on a couple of series before deciding if it's worth subscribing.
+The free tier includes 5 deliveries to get you started, which is enough to test the full pipeline on a couple of files before deciding if it's worth subscribing.

-The moment you land on the dashboard, your library is empty and the Add Source modal pops open automatically.
-That's where step 2 begins.
+The moment you land on the dashboard, your library is empty and the upload area is front and center.

 Step 3: Register your Kindle (Paperwhite, Oasis, Scribe, or Colorsoft)